Haute Couture Spring & Summer 2020 part 2

 A metallic theme continues in the collection with a dress melding light and dark Silver in alternating panels through the length of the dress.
 Running from shoulders to hem, this piece could be just the right thing if you’re looking for something sparkly and unique from this season’s collection.
 Black returned again with a somewhat romantic whimsical note signalled by the double tiered long fringe skirt with satin falling from the finely woven Black lace with pin tucks adding volume.
 A fine light jacket woven of fine dentelle was mostly opaque with geometric floral details featured in two narrow sheer panels either side of the central button column.

 A more streamlined vision is created by the look centre above with a Broderie Anglaise cape collar encircling the shoulders and a tunic vest.
 Peplum fringing in a skirt below the waist in the same dentelle as the cape, heralds the drop to floor length in the sheer lengths of wafer-light silk that float around the models figure.
 It is a serene look of glamour that would be equally as at home at private or public gala as Red Carpet celebrity events.
 Potentially, depending on the flexibility of the atelier, it could also be re-created in a number of soft or bold shades of colour.
 A White sleeveless blouse covers the shoulder and upper arms with a broad collar and the bodice forms a tube with a faintly elasticated lattice design.
 It features a visible central seam and a peplum fringe at the waist above a more formal floor length Black skirt with flamenco-esque tiered fringing.
 The skirt itself completed its composition with a small soft train moving behind the wearer and could be a light contemporary second outfit for a wedding.
 The closing bridal look was a soft, yet no nonsense interpretation of the shirt dress worn with a veil that like the dress itself came to the knees.
 It is so underplayed for a bridal piece you could almost remove the veil and head back to the office, or imagined another way it’s a very easy piece to re-wear in another situation after the wedding.
-Chanel didn’t surprise this season but in times of uncertainty, those who can deliver classics reliably to meet a loyal and every growing client base are often well served.
+Chanel didn’t surprise this season but in times of uncertainty, those who can deliver classics reliably to meet a loyal and ever growing client base are often well served.

 Images (c) Giambatista Valli